Towards Consistent and Efficient Dataset Distillation via Diffusion-Driven Selection: Experiments

 \subsection{Performance Improvements}

-\paragraph{High-resolution results.} For high-resolution datasets, we first resize the smallest edge of images to 256 pixels while maintaining height-width ratio.
-The resized images are then fed into the diffusion model to calculate $R(x|c)$ of the images and that of all patches with a 224x224 averaging pool kernel.
-As aforementioned, we adopt two settings for different compressing ratio to enhance the image construction performance.
-Specifically, for IPC $\leq$ 10, we select the top 4 patches from the top 10 clusters, resize each to 112x112, and concatenate them into a single image.
-When IPC $\geq$ 20, we directly use patches without resizing operation.
+\textbf{High-resolution Results.} For high-resolution datasets, we first resize the smallest edge of images to 256 pixels while maintaining height-width ratio.
+The resized images are then fed into the diffusion model to calculate $M(\mathbf{z}|c)$ of the images and that of all patches with a $224 \times 224$ averaging pool kernel.
 For instance, when IPC = 100, we select 10 patches from the top ten clusters.
 If a cluster contains insufficient patches, we supplement the synthetic dataset by selecting the highest-scoring patches.
-As shown in \cref{tab:high}, our proposed method demonstrates significant improvements across various datasets and IPC settings.
+As shown in \Cref{tab:high}, our proposed method demonstrates significant improvements across various datasets and IPC settings.
 In specific configurations, our approach exceeds baseline's performance by more than 10\%, further validating the superiority of our method.

-\paragraph{Low-resolution results.} For low-resolution datasets, we maintain the same setting as in RDED, utilizing the diffusion model to calculate the $R(x|c)$ of full-image without cropping, followed by clustering.
-We utilize ConvNet-3 and ConvNet-4 to generate soft labels for CIFAR-10/100 and TinyImageNet, respectively, and evaluate the synthetic datasets on the same architecture.
-As demonstrated in \cref{tab:low}, the incorporation of the diffusion model yields performance on CIFAR-10 that is comparable to, or even exceeds, that of existing methods when applied within our proposed framework.
-On more complex datasets, such as CIFAR-100 and TinyImageNet, our approach outperforms all current optimization-based methods.
-Under high IPC settings, our method achieves SOTA performance, surpassing all prior techniques.
+\textbf{Low-resolution Results.} For low-resolution datasets, we maintain the same setting as in RDED, utilizing the diffusion model to calculate the $M(\mathbf{z}|c)$ of full-image without cropping, followed by clustering, we then evaluate the synthetic datasets on the same architecture.
+As demonstrated in \Cref{tab:low}, the incorporation of the diffusion model yields performance on CIFAR-10 that is comparable to, or even exceeds, that of existing methods when applied within our proposed framework.
+On more complex datasets, such as CIFAR-100 and TinyImageNet, our approach outperforms all current optimization-based methods and achieves SOTA performance, surpassing all prior techniques.